Aurora Elements

 Using Aurora Elements

-The integration with Aurora Elements has three parts:
+The integration with Aurora Elements follows three steps:

 Add the script tag to your checkout page: